dylwedma11748/omnis-bot/docs/terms.md

 If you are using Omnis on behalf of a company or other legal entity, you represent that you have the authority to bind such entity to these Terms, in which case the terms "you" or "your" shall refer to such entity.

 ## **Modification of Terms**
-The Developer reserves the right to modify, amend, or update these terms at any time without prior notice.
+The Developer reserves the right to modify, amend, or update these terms and/or the privacy policy at any time without prior notice.
 It is the responsibility of the users to regularly review the current terms and conditions before using Omnis.
 Continued use of Omnis after any such changes shall constitute your consent to such changes.

+**Last updated:** 4/12/2025

 ## **User Age Requirement**
 In compliance with <a href="https://discord.com/terms#2">Discord's terms of service</a>, you must be at least 13 years old to use Omnis.